musaddiktemkar/async-lru/README.md

 ## Features
 - **Asynchronous Operations:** Designed for modern asynchronous workflows.
-- **LRU Eviction:** Automatically removes the least recently used items when the cache exceeds its size limit.
+- **LRU Eviction:** Automatically removes the least recently used items when the cache exceeds its keys size limit.
-- **Dynamic Resizing:** Adjust cache size dynamically with rounded limits for consistency.
+- **Dynamic Resizing:** Adjust cache keys size dynamically with rounded limits for consistency.
 - **Custom Policies:** Create and implement your own eviction strategies (e.g., priority-based or time-to-live).
 - **Iterators:** Iterate over keys, values, and entries with native asynchronous support.
 - **Dual Compatibility:** Works with both CommonJS (`require`) and ES Modules (`import`).